2026 Lenten Mission

 Lent is a liturgical season of penance and penance is all about conversion.
 During Lent, we beg God for the grace to turn the whole of our lives back to him and our Lenten observances exist to dispose us to this grace of conversion.
 The Lenten Mission, with its focus on prayer and the call to conversion, can help bring our Lenten season to life.

-We are blessed to have Jim Beckman coming in from Denver as our mission preacher.
-Jim serves as the Executive Director of ImpactCenter, an apostolate dedicated to leadership development in the Catholic Church.
-He is passionate about his faith and has spoken all across the country.
+We are blessed to have John Leyendecker and Dave Staples, both from School of Faith, Ohio, as our mission preachers.
+John serves as Director of Mission with School of Faith, and previously worked in youth ministry and as a Team Director with FOCUS.
+Dave studied at Michigan State University before joining FOCUS, where he spent 10 years as a missionary and Team Director.
+After time teaching and working in parish ministry, he now serves as a Cincinnati instructor with School of Faith.
 And, Carl Jakubowski will be our worship leader.
 Carl is a Catholic musician, speaker, and producer.
 He has performed regularly as a professional musician, both solo and in full ensembles at venues throughout the Cincinnati area and beyond.

 Nope.
 But you will get more out of it if you can.
 I’d encourage every single parishioner to attend at least one of the nights.
 If you can make more than one, that’s great.